ChrstphrHll/npc_gen/students/Adrjia Lysanthir.md

   int: 7
   str: 13
   wis: 14
-track: Assault
-trait: Nobody stays angry at me or around me for long, since I can defuse any amount of tension.
-trait1: Invisible
-trait2: Circumspect
 year: 1
+guild: Treskal
+partyID: 69
 ---
 # Adrjia Lysanthir
 ---
 ### Description
 - 1st year Triton Ranger in Treskal
-- straight grey hair that's kept back by a pink headband, Gray eyes, and Aqua skin
+- straight grey hair that's kept back by a pink headband, Pale Gray eyes, and Aqua skin
 - Is Invisible and Circumspect, and has Compassion as their ideal

 ### Organizations